cloudfoundry-incubator/kubecf/dev/kube/ig-tools/README.md

 ## Requirements

-The tools require a working ruby in the `PATH`.
-It has to support the `open3` package.
+The tools must be run with `ruby`.

 ## Usage